Skip to content

 But in July 2026, Responses had a competitor problem they could not ignore.

-When prospects asked ChatGPT, Perplexity, or Gemini "What is the best survey tool for product teams?" or "best feedback platform for SaaS companies," one competitor appeared consistently.
-That competitor held 45% AI recommendation visibility across all 6 major AI engines.
-Responses sat at 20%.
+When creators asked ChatGPT, Perplexity, or Gemini "What is the best platform for getting brand deals as a UGC creator?" or "best tools for UGC creators to find sponsorships," one competitor appeared consistently.
+That competitor held 30% AI recommendation visibility across all 6 major AI engines.
+Responses sat at 14%.

 The gap was not about product quality.
 It was about AI discoverability.
 The competitor had built a content and presence strategy that AI engines trusted.
 Responses had not.